Wrongful Termination Laws in Pennsylvania

 You can deal with wrongful termination cases in several ways.
 These options have varying legal significance, and an attorney can help you determine which is appropriate, given the circumstances:

-• File a complaint: The first option is to file a complaint with the Equal Employment Opportunity Commission (EEOC) or the Pennsylvania Human Relations Commission (PHRC).
+In cases involving illegal discrimination based upon a protected class, the first option is to file a complaint with the Equal Employment Opportunity Commission (EEOC) or the Pennsylvania Human Relations Commission (PHRC).
 The agency will investigate the allegations and attempt a settlement.
 If the attempted settlement fails, the EEOC may file a lawsuit or issue a notice of right to sue, allowing you to commence legal proceedings in court.

 How to Conduct a Wrongful Termination Lawsuit

 Wrongful termination cases in Pennsylvania are conducted as civil actions.
-A civil action is a lawsuit between private persons like individuals and non-human entities like companies or corporations.
+A civil action is a lawsuit between private persons, like individuals, and non-human entities, like companies or corporations.
 The action commences when you file a complaint at the court of competent jurisdiction.
-Once you file the suit, you must serve the employer with the court processes.
+Once you determine you have a suit and file, you must serve the employer with the court processes.

 Your employer may file a response or defense to support their decision.
 After that, the court will schedule a date for trial, where both parties will present evidence and make submissions to obtain a favorable judgment.
 The court will give the relevant orders depending on the findings.
 Note that the specifics of the procedure are much more complex, with multiple rules and intricacies.